 Here are some criminal penalties for violations:

-Places you can use marijuana
+Places you can use medicinal cannabis

 Recreational cannabis shall be used only in private residences (including outdoor spaces like a patio, balcony, or backyard).
-If you live in an apartment or condominium, the use of marijuana depends on the lease agreement or building rules.
+If you live in an apartment or condominium, the use of medicinal cannabis depends on the lease agreement or building rules.
 Legally-bought weed becomes illegal when consumed in public places, workplaces, and motorized vehicles.
 A fine shall be imposed on violators, up to $1000 for the first offence and $5000 for subsequent offences.

 Cannabis can be purchased in-person or online

-A legally-aged consumer can buy marijuana in-person or online through the Ontario Cannabis Store.
+A legally-aged consumer can buy medicinal cannabis in-person or online through the Ontario Cannabis Store.
 The buyer is required to present an ID and a signature verification upon delivery of the product.
 The bill also states that the product may not be dropped off without someone collecting and signing for the package.